Signs and symptoms of trichotillomania often include:

-Most people who have trichotillomania also will pick their skin, bite their nails or chew their lips.
+Many people who have trichotillomania also pick their skin, bite their nails or chew their lips.
 Sometimes pulling hairs from pets or dolls or from materials, such as clothes or blankets, may be a sign.
 Most people with trichotillomania pull hair in private and generally try to hide the disorder from others.

 For people with trichotillomania, hair pulling can be:

 - Focused.
 Some people pull their hair intentionally to relieve tension or distress — for example, pulling hair out to get relief from the overwhelming urge to pull hair.
 Some people may develop elaborate rituals for pulling hair, such as finding just the right hair or biting pulled hairs.